ligu/KafkaClient/README.md

 ##### Binary Protocol (`KafkaClient.Protocol.*`)
 The protocol has been divided up into concrete classes for each request/response pair.
 An Encoder class knows how to encode requests and decode responses into/from their appropriate Kafka protocol byte array.
 One benefit of this is that it allows for a nice generic send method on the Connection.

-#### ManualConsumer *
-A class which enables simple manual consuming of messages which encapsulates the Kafka protocol details and enables message fetching, offset fetching, and offset updating.
-All of these operations are on demand.

 Status
 -----------
 [![Build status](https://ci.appveyor.com/api/projects/status/e7ej2g9q77if8mkf/branch/master?svg=true)](https://ci.appveyor.com/project/AndrewRobinson/kafkanetclient/branch/master)

+** WARNING **
 This library is still work in progress and has not yet been deployed to production.
-We will update when it does.

-##### The major items that needs work are:
-* Full support for consumer groups, with consumer coordination and server heartbeats
-* Support for Kafka 0.9.0 and 0.10.0
-* Better handling of options for providing customization of internal behaviour of the base API. (right now the classes pass around option parameters)
-* General structure of the classes is not finalized and breaking changes will occur.
+It is also undergoing significant development, and breaking changes will occour.
-* Only Gzip compression is implemented, snappy on the todo.
-* Currently only works with .NET Framework 4.5 as it uses the await command.
-* Test coverage.
-* Documentation.
+This notice will be removed once it's been stabilized and used in production.

 [Apache Kafka protocol]:https://cwiki.apache.org/confluence/display/KAFKA/A+Guide+To+The+Kafka+Protocol
 [kafka-python]:https://github.com/mumrah/kafka-python